NoahHenrikKleinschmidt/qpcr/README.md

 The exported results are formatted to be readily imported into graphing software.
 However, this module also includes methods to readily generate both static and interactive figures for rapid data exploration.

 ### Installation
+This module can directly be installed via `pip`.
 ```
 pip install qpcr
 ```